dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 #### ⯌ <u>Properties and Key Facts:</u>

 - The number of trials is equal to $1$.
-- Model events when there are only two possible outcomes : success and failure.
+- Model events when there are only two possible outcomes: success and failure.
 - It is a special case of binomial distribution where number of trials $n=1$
-- Binomial distribution, Negative Bionomial Distribution and Geometric Distribution are built upon the idea of bernoulli trials.
+- Binomial distribution, Negative Binomial Distribution and Geometric Distribution are built upon the idea of Bernoulli trials.

 ### ⯈ Bionomial Distribution